seagreen/hjsonschema/README.md

 + Be a useful reference for implementers in other languages.
 Haskell's high level nature, expressive type system and referential transparency suit this purpose well.

-## Good Parts
+## Issues

-+ Passes all the required tests in the [language agnostic test suite](https://github.com/json-schema/JSON-Schema-Test-Suite).
-NOTE: due to an issue with the test suite this isn't true at the moment, see [#175](https://github.com/json-schema-org/JSON-Schema-Test-Suite/issues/175).
++ Doesn't pass all of the tests in the [language agnostic test suite](https://github.com/json-schema/JSON-Schema-Test-Suite).
+See the issue list for details.

-+ Very modular, which should make it easy to support future versions of the specification.

-## Bad Parts

 + Uses the [pcre-heavy](https://hackage.haskell.org/package/pcre-heavy) regular expression library for the "pattern" validator.
 It should use a library based on the ECMA 262 regex dialect, which the [spec](http://json-schema.org/latest/json-schema-validation.html#anchor33) requires.